-Hearing loss not only leads to social isolation and loneliness, but it can also raise a person’s risk of falls, depression and even dementia.
-Many families know the sadness of seeing a loved one who was once vibrant, engaged and maybe even the life of the party withdraw because it’s just too hard for them to hear.
+Hearing loss not only leads to social isolation and loneliness, but it can also raise a person’s risk of falls, depression, and even dementia.
+Many families know the sadness of seeing a loved one who was once vibrant, engaged, and maybe even the life of the party withdraw because it’s just too hard for them to hear.

 If you have a loved one with hearing loss, encourage them to have an evaluation by their doctor or an audiologist, and to be fitted for hearing aids if recommended.
 If they already have hearing aids, encourage them to use the devices and to have them adjusted as necessary.

-Beyond that, there is a lot we can do to help our loved one communicate.
+Beyond that, there is a lot we can do to help our loved ones communicate.
 Sometimes older adults with hearing loss try to hide it.
 Or they just give up—it can be exhausting and demoralizing to constantly ask people to repeat themselves or speak up.
 They might just nod as if they understand, even if they don’t.
-So the first step is to assure your loved one that effective communication with them is important to you.
+So the first step is to assure your loved ones that effective communication with them is important to you.
 Ask your loved one to give you feedback about what’s effective.

 Here are 10 things to try as you work together:

 1. Reduce background noise.
 Choose a quiet location for conversations if possible.
 Turn off the TV or music.
 Get away from other conversations.
-Even rustling paper or a dishwasher running can make it hard to make out speech.
+Even rustling paper or a dishwasher running can make it hard to make out a speech.

 2. Get your loved one’s attention before beginning a conversation.
 Catch their eye or gently touch their hand or shoulder.

-3. Lip movements, facial expressions and gestures provide much information.
+3. Lip movements, facial expressions, and gestures provide much information.
 Face your loved one, and avoid turning away or covering your mouth during the conversation.

 4. If your loved one has adequate vision, speak at a distance of 3 to 6 feet.
 Make sure there’s a light source on your face.

 6. Speak more loudly than usual.
-But don’t shout; shouting also distorts sound.
+But don’t shout; shouting also distorts the sound.
 Ask your loved one to let you know if you need to speak up, or if your volume is too high.

 7. Don’t exaggerate your speech, but speak at a moderate speed.
 You might need to slow down, but not too much.
 Leave pauses between sentences.